Pengcheng-Jin/TrackingMamba/README.md

 **OTMJ (Object Tracking in Mountain Jungle)**

-The OTMJ dataset is an RGB dataset used for object tracking in mountainous jungle scenes.Compared to traditional datasets, OTMJ dataset features a wide range of challenging situations such as object occlusion, disappearance, camera shake, large-scale changes in object size, and low light.
+The OTMJ dataset is an RGB dataset used for object tracking in mountainous jungle scenes.
+Compared to traditional datasets, OTMJ dataset features a wide range of challenging situations such as object occlusion, disappearance, camera shake, large-scale changes in object size, and low light.
 To more realistically simulate special conditions encountered in the jungle, we applied military camouflage to objects in some sequences.

-This dataset can be obtained via [OTMJ](https://github.com/KustTeamWQW/OTMJ_Dataset) and put like this:
+For more specific information about OTMJ and how to obtain the dataset via [OTMJ](https://github.com/KustTeamWQW/OTMJ_Dataset).

+Put OTMJ like this:

 ```
 ${PROJECT_ROOT}